Are Dividends Taxed in Retirement? Simple Answers for Investors

 Note that the “qualified” label only matters in taxable accounts.
 If you hold those qualified dividend-paying stocks in a Roth IRA, the dividends are completely tax-free.
 And if they’re in a Traditional IRA or 401(k), they’ll be taxed as ordinary income once you start making withdrawals.
 If the same qualified dividends were in a taxable account, though, you’d enjoy those lower 0%, 15%, or 20% tax rates depending on your income.

 This forms the foundation of a tax-efficient retirement income plan.
-Understanding these differences helps you plan ahead and control how your dividends are taxed in retirement — without any surprises when April rolls around.
+Understanding these differences helps you plan ahead and control how your dividends are taxed in retirement — without any surprises at tax time.

 How Tax Rates Work on Dividend Income in Retirement